How to Audit Your Website for Better SEO

 • Is keyword performance factored into your content strategy?

-Additionally, check to make sure your content is unique and there are no duplicates.
+Additionally, check to ensure your content is unique, and there are no duplicates.
 Run your content through Copyscape Plagiarism Checker.

 Copyscape Plagiarism Checker